Electoral registration privacy notice

-Your records are used to help ensure that we provide you with the service that you need.
+We use your records to ensure we provide the service you need.
 We will, based on your nationality, include your name on the electoral register so that you are able to vote.

 It is important that your records are accurate.
 You have the right to have any information that is incorrect changed, or updated.
 If you do not provide us with this information then you will not be able to vote and you may be breaking the law.

 In order to provide you with this service, we rely on our legal obligation.
 The Electoral Registration Officer and Returning Officer are required to process your personal data in relation to preparing for and conducting elections.
-Your details will be kept and updated in accordance with our legal obligations and in line with statutory retention periods.
+We will keep and update your details in accordance with our legal obligations and in line with statutory retention periods.

-Some of the information needs to be shared but this will only happen where it is required by law, or it is necessary for the performance of a task carried in public interest.
+We need to share some of the information, this will only happen if the law requires us to do so, or it is necessary for us to perform a task in public interest.
 Anyone who receives data from us has a legal duty to keep it confidential.
-Those that receive this data include
+Those that receive this data include:

 To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service (IERDS) managed by the Cabinet Office.
-As part of this process your data will be shared with the Department of Work and Pensions and the Cabinet Office suppliers that are data processors for IERDS.
+The IERDS share your data with the Department of Work and Pensions and the Cabinet Office.

 If your details are in the open version of the electoral register, your name and address can be sold to third parties who may use it for any purpose.
 You can opt out of the open version of the register at any time by contacting the elections office.
 You also have the opportunity to opt out as part of the annual canvass of all households.